-Rescheduled due to inclement weather, On Tuesday March 27th 5:30PM in 909 Renaissance Park, visual artist and distinguished writer Shani Mootoo will be presenting a reading and book signing.
+On Tuesday March 13th 5:30PM, visual artist and distinguished writer Shani Mootoo will be presenting a reading and book signing in the Raytheon Amphitheater of the Egan Research Center.

 For the full list of events, please visit Shani Mootoo’s Distinguished Writer page at the College of Social Sciences and Humanities.